STORYMIRROR

 Then one fine day

-Gathering raw courage, heart of granite and
+Gathering raw courage, a heart of granite and

 Rock muscles